Department of Labour (DOL)

 First aid training is a life skill that everyone needs to know.
 While first aid is often learnt as a life skill, many of our clients also need it for their company legal requirement.
 These requirements are largely because of the Occupational Health and Safety Act, 1993 (OHS act) which requires a company to have “at least one person readily available during normal working hours, who is in possession of a valid certificate of competency in first aid [Level 1], issued by a person or organisation approved by the chief inspector [Department of labour] for this purpose.”

 Health and Welfare Sector Education and Training Authority (HWSETA)

 In September 2016 the Department of labour then said that they would no longer administer the accreditation and that HWSETA would need to take over this role.
 HWSETA in the mean time has notified service providers that in the next 2 years that QCTO will be taking over the accreditation process.

-The HWSETA is supposed to take over from DOL on 1 October 2017.
-However their system to allow providers to register students is currently (September 2017) down, and has been down since April 2017 so it appears that the deadline will be extended.
+The HWSETA was supposed to take over from DOL on 1 October 2017.
+However their system to allow providers to register students was down for several months and the deadline was extended.

 The HWSETA process is much more involved than the DOL one and requires much more supporting documentation which you will need to supply.
 You will also need to prepare a portfolio of evidence for your HWSETA submission.

 In the past we have refereed to first aid as having level 1,2,3, which is a DOL naming.
 HWSETA and all SETA’s and SAQA aligned courses use Unit standards (eg. Unit:119597) instead of levels.
 In addition you can have several unit standards for the same content.
 So please check which unit standard you need if you need a SETA course.
 There are a few main unit standards for level 1,2,3 but this is not always the case.